seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 </details>

 On 2022, Tuesday, July 19th, upon starting my computer, I found that my [main account](https://github.com/seanpm2001/) had been flagged.
 It retained functionality, except for images not rendering (but none of the files being corrupted) and my entire account being hidden from public view.
-I have sent a repeal on 2022, July 19th, but as of 1:58 pm PST on 2022, Friday, July 29th, I have received no response.
+I have sent a repeal on 2022, July 19th, but as of 7:15 pm PST on 2022, Saturday, July 30th, I have received no response.

 <details><summary><p lang="en"><b>Click/tap here to expand/collapse this image (appeal message 1)</b></p></summary>